samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 On the sample character sheet, you can indicate proficiency in skills and saving throws by marking the circle next to them.

 The features table in your class description shows your Proficiency Bonus (described in [chapter 1](/sources/dnd/phb-2024/playing-the-game#Proficiency)), which is +2 for a level 1 character.
 Note this number on your character sheet.
-You’ll fill in other numbers connected to these proficiencies in [step 5](#Step5FillInDetails).
+You'll fill in other numbers connected to these proficiencies in [step 5](#Step5FillInDetails).

 #### Choose Starting Equipment

 Your background and class both provide starting equipment.
 Any coins that you gain at this step can be immediately spent on equipment from [chapter 6](/sources/dnd/phb-2024/equipment).
 In addition, you can have one trinket at no cost (see the [Trinkets table](#Trinkets) at the end of this chapter).

 Record your chosen equipment on your character sheet.
 Equipment is described in [chapter 6](/sources/dnd/phb-2024/equipment), but for now you can just write it all down and look up the specifics in that chapter later.
-There’s also space on the sample character sheet to note any coins you have left after purchasing your equipment, as well as treasure you acquire on your adventures.
+There's also space on the sample character sheet to note any coins you have left after purchasing your equipment, as well as treasure you acquire on your adventures.

 #### Choose a Species

 Choose a species for your character.
 The following species options are detailed in [chapter 4](/sources/dnd/phb-2024/character-origins): [Aasimar](/sources/dnd/phb-2024/character-origins#Aasimar), [Dragonborn](/sources/dnd/phb-2024/character-origins#Dragonborn), [Dwarf](/sources/dnd/phb-2024/character-origins#Dwarf), [Elf](/sources/dnd/phb-2024/character-origins#Elf), [Gnome](/sources/dnd/phb-2024/character-origins#Gnome), [Goliath](/sources/dnd/phb-2024/character-origins#Goliath), [Halfling](/sources/dnd/phb-2024/character-origins#Halfling), [Human](/sources/dnd/phb-2024/character-origins#Human), [Orc](/sources/dnd/phb-2024/character-origins#Orc), and [Tiefling](/sources/dnd/phb-2024/character-origins#Tiefling).
-Once you’ve chosen a species, write it on your character sheet.
-Then record your species’ traits.
+Once you've chosen a species, write it on your character sheet.
+Then record your species' traits.

-Your character’s [size](/sources/dnd/free-rules/rules-glossary#Size) and [Speed](/sources/dnd/free-rules/rules-glossary#Speed) are determined by the character’s species; record these in the appropriate places on your character sheet as well (you may write just the first letter of your size).
+Your character's [size](/sources/dnd/free-rules/rules-glossary#Size) and [Speed](/sources/dnd/free-rules/rules-glossary#Speed) are determined by the character's species; record these in the appropriate places on your character sheet as well (you may write just the first letter of your size).

 #### Imagine Your Past and Present

-Let your character’s background and species inspire how you imagine their past.
-That past fed into the character’s present.
+Let your character's background and species inspire how you imagine their past.
+That past fed into the character's present.
 With that in mind, consider answers to the following questions as your character:

 * Who raised you?
 * Who was your dearest childhood friend?